EV Deals & Incentives

 What federal EV incentives are available in 2026?

 The IRA clean vehicle credits (30D new EV, 25E used EV, 45W commercial) expired September 30, 2025.
 The new Car Loan Interest Deduction under the OBBBA allows up to $10,000/year in auto loan interest deductions for new American-made vehicles including EVs, on loans originated January 2025 through December 2028.
-The Section 30C EV Charger Tax Credit also remains available through June 30, 2026, covering 30% of installation cost up to $1,000 for residential or $100,000 for commercial installations.
+The Section 30C EV Charger Tax Credit expired June 30, 2026 — but chargers placed in service by that date can still be claimed on a 2026 return: 30% of installation cost up to $1,000 residential or $100,000 commercial.

 Can I still claim the $7,500 federal EV tax credit?